Bswish Bwild Deluxe Bunny review: why I don’t like rabbit vibrators

 On paper, rabbits offer clitoral vibrations and vaginal penetration with one hand, making them sound like the ultimate sex toy.

-I myself have a fairly average clit-vag gap of one inch, or what Marie Bonaparte would have called “mesoclitoridienne”.
+I have a relatively average clit-vag gap of one inch, or what Marie Bonaparte would have called “mesoclitoridienne.”
 This averageness makes it relatively easy for me to find a proper alignment.
 For other users looking for a dual stimulating vibrator, I suggest the We-Vibe Nova, which flexes with you as you use it.

 About the Bswish Bwild Deluxe Bunny